jnpacker/oidc-github-controller/README.md

 # acm-github-oidc
-The repository provides a controller that automatically configures a GitHub organization to access newly imported or provisioned OpenShift clusters.
+The repository provides a controller that automatically configures an OAuth App, in a GitHub organization.
+The OAuth APP can be used to access imported or provisioned OpenShift clusters by Red Hat Advanced Cluster Management for Kubernetes.